Feed on

 Barack Obama needs 19 electoral votes more than Kerry to win, or 23 if McCain takes New Hampshire.

-542 Responses to “The State of Play”
+542 replies on “The State of Play”

 COMMUNITY NOTICE